 - (a) Inclement Weather: When an employee reports to work and cannot work because of inclement weather they shall be paid two (2) hours reporting time and the employee must remain on the job for the two (2) hour period, unless otherwise instructed by the Employer's supervisor.
 When an employee has commenced work and is instructed to stop due to inclement weather, they shall be paid for the actual time worked.
 In no case shall an employee receive less than two (2) hours pay. - (b) Work Not Available.
-When an employee reports to work and is not given the opportunity to work because none is available or was not advised before the completion of the previous day's work, they shall be paid two (2) hours reporting time and allowed to leave the job immediately. - (c) When an employee has started to work on their regular shift and is instructed to stop, they shall be paid for the actual time worked.
-In no case shall the employee receive less than two (2) hours pay. - (d) If an employee stops work for reasons of their own, and without the approval of the Employer, they shall be entitled to pay only for the hours actually worked in the day and minimum conditions shall not apply.
+When an employee reports to work and is not given the opportunity to work because none is available or was not advised before the completion of the previous day's work, they shall be paid three (3) hours reporting time and allowed to leave the job immediately. - (c) When an employee has started to work on their regular shift and is instructed to stop, they shall be paid for the actual time worked.
+In no case shall the employee receive less than three (3) hours pay.

-(e) Subject to all of the above, it shall be the Employer's prerogative to decide whenever work shall be stopped during the day for any reason.
+- (d) If an employee stops work for reasons of their own, and without the approval of the Employer, they shall be entitled to pay only for the hours actually worked in the day and minimum conditions shall not apply. - (e) Subject to all of the above, it shall be the Employer's prerogative to decide whenever work shall be stopped during the day for any reason.

-Date: January 30, 2013
+Date: July 25, 2019

-SIGNED ON BEHALF OF: BOILERMAKER CONTRACTORS' ASSOCIATION
+SIGNED ON BEHALF OF: BOILERMAKER CONTRACTORS' ASSOCIATION SIGNED ON BEHALF OF: INTERNATIONAL BROTHERHOOD OF BOILERMAKERS, IRON SHIP BUILDERS, BLACKSMITHS, FORGERS AND HELPERS

-SIGNATURE ON FILE David Galvin President

 SIGNATURE ON FILE

-Roy Kendall Chairman, BCA Board of Directors

-SIGNED ON BEHALF OF: INTERNATIONAL BROTHERHOOD OF BOILERMAKERS

-SIGNATURE ON FILE
+Marty Albright

+Director of Labour Relations